 Who's the twirler?

 Thank you for asking!
 My name is Zoe Phillips, I am a lover of hot tea, an enthusiast of Starbucks Refreshers, and a patron of all things related to pliés.
+As a writer, my work has appeared in The Michigan Daily and Inside Higher Education.

 What're the twirls?